 The treatment of glomerulonephritis depends on the condition and severity

-Main strategy in treating Glomerulonephritis involves managing blood pressure followed by reducing inflammation and stopping the destruction of filtering units.
+The main strategy in treating Glomerulonephritis involves managing blood pressure followed by reducing inflammation and stopping the destruction of filtering units.

-Agents used to treat inflammation are anti-inflammatory agents like Corticosteroids, Cyclophosphamide and other agents like Mycophenolate mofetil, Azathioprine, Cyclosporine etc. and diuretics for reducing swelling or edema.
+Agents used to treat inflammation are anti-inflammatory agents like Corticosteroids, Cyclophosphamide, and other agents like Mycophenolate mofetil, Azathioprine, Cyclosporine, etc. and diuretics for reducing swelling or edema.

 - Glomerulonephritis represents 10-15% of glomerular diseases.
-Variable incidence has been reported due in part to the subclinical nature of the disease in more than one half the affected population.
+Variable incidence has been reported due in part to the subclinical nature of the disease in more than one half of the affected population.

 - Glomerulonephritis occupies the 3rd place among all renal diseases.

-- The prevalence is 10-15 per 10 000 of adults.
+- The prevalence is 10-15 per 10 000 adults.
 Last decades, the increase of glomerulonephritis prevalence was observed, which is due to the ecological situation and immune system changes.